- Admissions and Advising

 My primary professional interest is the transpersonal perspective in counseling – "transpersonal" referring most basically to experiences and stages of development that involve transcendence of the usual personal limits of space and/or time.
 My single most meaningful professional experience so far has been serving for three years as president of the International Association for Near-Death Studies.
-My greatest professional fantasy is to find a donor to fund a Center for Near-Death Studies at the University of North Texas.
+My greatest professional fantasy is to find a donor to fund a Center for the Study of Transpersonal Experiences Surrounding Death (C-STED) at the University of North Texas.

 I'm married with no children and enjoy watching movies on our home-theater-like setup, maintaining the landscaping around my house, attending arts-related events in the DFW area, and taking vacations focused on hiking and photography.

 I am extremely proud of the UNT Counseling Program: I believe we nurture the development of outstanding counseling associates and professionals.

 Credentials: Texas Licensed Professional Counselor – Supervisor, Texas Licensed Marriage and Family Therapist, National Certified Counselor, and ACISTE (American Center for the Integration of Spiritually Transformative Experiences) Certified Mental Health Professional.

 Teaching Areas: Counseling Theory, Transpersonal Counseling, Dreamwork in Counseling, and Supervised Practice of Counseling.